DeepRegNet/DeepReg/docs/tutorial_experiment.md

     test: ""
 ```

-To further facilitate flexible uses of these dataset loaders, the `train` and `predict`
+To further facilitate flexible uses of these dataset loaders, the `deepreg_train` and
-functions also accept multiple yaml files - therefore the same `train` section does not
+'deepreg_predict' functions also accept multiple yaml files - therefore the same `train`
-have to be repeated multiple times for the multiple cross-validation folds or for the
+section does not have to be repeated multiple times for the multiple cross-validation
-test.
-An example `dataset` section for configurating testing when using `predict` is
+folds or for the test.
+An example `dataset` section for configurating testing when using
-given below.
+'deepreg_predict' is given below.

 "test.yaml":